The Wonderful World of Pasta

 - 24 oz Bucatini Pasta or your favorite kind

 - Heat a large sauté pan with a good quality olive oil.
-Bring the olive oil up to the point it shimmers, but not smoking.
-Add the onion and garlic and let it sweat until the mixture is very soft, but not colored/caramelized.
+Bring the olive oil up to the point it shimmers but not smoking.
+Add the onion and garlic and sweat until the mixture is very soft but not colored/caramelized.
 Remove from the heat and reserve.

-- In a large mixing bowl, combine the two ground meats.
-Mix with your hands until thoroughly combined.
-Once the meat is thoroughly mixed, spread the meat out in the bottom of the mixing bowl.
-Add the seasonings (ground fennel, red pepper flakes, salt and black pepper).
+- In a large mixing bowl, combine the two ground types of meat.
+Wet both hands with water and mix until thoroughly combined.
+Once the seasoned meat/pork is thoroughly mixed, add the seasonings (ground fennel, red pepper flakes, salt, and black pepper).

 - Finely chop Italian parsley and add to the seasoned meat mixture.

-- In a small bowl add the breadcrumbs and the milk.
+- In a small bowl, add the breadcrumbs and the milk.
 With a fork, stir the milk into the bread crumbs.
-Your want the bread crumbs just wet, but not soaking in milk.
+You want the bread crumbs just wet but not soaking in milk.
 Add this to the seasoned meat mixture.
-If you add too much milk, just squeeze out the excess with your hand before adding to the meat mixture.
+If you add too much milk, squeeze out the excess with your hand before adding to the meat mixture.

-- Add the now cooled onion/garlic mixture to the seasoned meat/parsley/bread crumb mixture.
+- Next, add the reserved onion/garlic mixture to the seasoned meat/parsley/bread crumb mixture.

-- Add a good quality cheese to the mixture and with you hands.
-Thoroughly mix all ingredients until well incorporated.
+- Follow this by adding a good quality cheese to the mixture and with your hands.
+Then (Again, wet your hands with clean water to keep them from sticking.) mix all ingredients until well incorporated.

-- Using a 3 oz scoop or, as in my case, a handy 1/3 cup scoop, measure the mixture and start making the meatballs by rolling them in your hands.
-Continue to do this until all the meatball mixture is rolled into shape.
+- Using a 3 oz scoop or, as in my case, a handy ⅓ cup scoop, measure the mixture, then start making the meatballs by rolling them in your hands.
+Repeat till done.

 - Roll each meatball in all-purpose flour and coat evenly, gently shaking off any excess.
 In batches, add the meatballs to the preheated pan with olive oil and cook until well browned, all the way around.
-Remove all the browned meatballs to a sheet pan and bake in the oven at 350 degrees for 20 minutes or until they reach an internal temperature of 150 degrees with an instant read thermometer.
+Place the meatballs on a sheet pan and bake in the oven at (350°F or 175°C) for 20 minutes.
+Cook the meatballs until they reach an internal temperature of 150 degrees with an instant-read thermometer.
+Reserve

-- Add the cooked meatballs to the marinara (or your favorite) sauce and heat up briefly to cook the sauce into the meatballs.
-(The bigger and shallower the pan, the easier it is to gently coat the meatballs with sauce.)
-Prepare a portion of 2-3 meatballs with about 1/2 cup of sauce in a skillet heated enough to keep warm.
+- Start by cooking the meatballs to the marinara (or your favorite) sauce and heat up briefly in the sauce.
+Next, prepare a portion of 2-3 meatballs with about ½ cup of pasta sauce in a skillet heated enough to keep warm.

-- With a set of tongs, set a portion of the pasta in the center of a serving dish.
+- Set a portion of the pasta in the center of a serving dish with a set of tongs.
 Top with meatballs and any extra sauce.
-Drizzle with a good quality olive oil and dust with freshly grated Parmesan cheese, fresh parsley or basil (optional).
+Drizzle with a good quality extra virgin olive oil and dust with freshly grated Parmigiano-Reggiano or Pecorino Romano cheese, fresh parsley, or basil (optional).